Ben-Kerman/immersive/doc/card-export.md

 The export menu allows exporting a card using Anki's 'Add' GUI (`g`) and adding the export to an existing note.

-`A` exports by adding to the most recently added note. `a` does the same, but allows selecting a note to add to from a list of candidates first.
-These are found using the following query: `"deck:<target deck>" "note:<target note type>" is:new`, so all new cards of the target note type from the target deck.
+The candidates for adding are found using the following query: `"deck:<target deck>" "note:<target note type>" is:new`, so all new cards of the target note type from the target deck.

-You can select a note with `↑`/`↓` and `⏎`.
+`A` exports by adding to the most recently added candidate. `a` allows selecting a note from the list of candidates first.
+You can pick a note with `↑`/`↓` and `⏎`.
 If you want to change how notes are displayed, you can use the target config entry `note_template`:

 <table>
 	<tr>